Skip to main content

 Surgical bypass may be possible depending on where the level of the obstruction lies.

-• blockages of the vas (sperm duct) – most commonly seen post vasectomy & can be overcome with vasectomy reversal
+• blockages of the vas deferens (sperm duct) – most commonly seen after vasectomy & can be overcome with a vasectomy reversal;

-• blockages to the epididymis may be overcome using microsurgical epididymo-vasostomy.
+• blockages to the epididymis may potentially be overcome using microsurgical epididymo-vasostomy; and.

-In cases where the obstruction cannot be reversed, direct surgical sperm retrieval (SSR) from the normal but blocked testes caries a 100% success rate in finding sperm which can be used with assisted conception.
-The choice to reconstruct or obtain sperm surgically depends on a number of factors, including;
+In many cases, the obstruction cannot be reversed, and direct surgical sperm retrieval (SSR) from the testes can be performed to find sperm which may then be used for assisted reproductive techniques.
+The choice whether to reconstruct or obtain sperm surgically depends on a number of factors, including:

-• the time interval since vasectomy (for vasectomy reversal only)
+• the time interval since vasectomy (for vasectomy reversal).

 Assisted conception techniques